2 Helpful / 6 Not

 Other Thoughts: Nice autumn colors and a good course to play in the winter when the ground is frozen and the couple patches of underbrush aren't a factor.

 Your course experience can vary wildly depending on the pin positions you face.
 Playing a round with mostly 'C' pins (the hardest pins) gave me new respect for this course.

 10 of 10 people found this review helpful.

 Pros: Having three sets of tees was good to see and a big pro in my book.
 The course had some good elevation and seemingly gets a lot of play.
-The course signs were very beautiful.
 The park is very beautiful and in a nice part of town.
 The course featured two awesome downhill holes in the middle of the course that stood out from the rest.

 2 Helpful / 1 Not